AndrejHatzi/Haya/README.md

 # Haya
-Haya - Is a programming language focused on database cryptography and spiritual sucessor of ArqLanguage
+Haya - Is a programming language focused on database cryptography and a spiritual sucessor of ArqLanguage
 ![alt text](https://i.imgur.com/FeLub6y.png)